Federal Police (Belgium): Police Academies

 Belgium's police academies provide all the basic, specialized, revision and advanced courses for all the members of the integrated police, whether from the federal or local police.
 There are two types of police academies: the National Police Academy (ANPA) and the ten approved police schools.
-The ANPA provides specialized and refresher training of all kinds for all personnel (training for specialists 'use of force with/without firearms', training for gold commanders and silver commanders, etc.), the training for commissioners and chief commissioners and the training for investion officers (general training, training for computer crime investigations, training for technical and scientific investions, training for operational crime analysis, etc.).
+The ANPA provides specialized and refresher training of all kinds for all personnel (training for specialists 'use of force with/without firearms', training for gold commanders and silver commanders, etc.), the training for commissioners and chief commissioners and the training for investigation officers (general training, training for computer crime investigations, training for technical and scientific investigations, training for operational crime analysis, etc.).

 Every province in the country except Walloon Brabant has a police training institution.
 These academies are either non-profit organisations or provincial or interregional institutions.
 There are a total of ten (in Bruges, Ghent, Antwerp, Genk, Asse, Liège, Arlon, Namur, Jurbise and one for the Brussels region which is bilingual).
 A managerial contract between the Interior Minister and the school's management is concluded annually.
 Even though these schools are not directly part of the police structure, they play an essential role in police training.

 Identification

-Among the elements of police identification are the orange line below the logo, two orange lines on the hood and a single orange line on the sides of federal patrols, as well as by the orange lines next to the officers' name badges and ranks, unlike to local police who display light blue lines.
+Among the elements of police identification are the orange line below the logo, two orange lines on the hood, and a single orange line on the sides of federal patrols, as well as by the orange lines next to the officers' name badges and ranks, unlike to local police who display light blue lines.